On-Policy Distillation of Language Models: Learning from Self-Generated Mistakes: Distillation for Auto-regressive Sequence Models

-\textbf{Distillation Setup}.
-We are given two auto-regressive models of different capacity, where $\stu$ and $\tea$ refers to the student and teacher policy respectively.
-We assume that the student is a neural network with learnable parameters $\theta$ and $\stu^\theta$ is differentiable w.r.t $\theta$.
-We are also given a dataset of input contexts $X$.
+\textbf{Problem Setup}.
+We are given two auto-regressive sequence models of different capacity, where $\stu$ and $\tea$ refers to the student and teacher respectively.
+We assume that the student has learnable parameters $\theta$ and $\stu^\theta$ is differentiable w.r.t $\theta$.
+We are also given a dataset of inputs $X$.
 Optionally, we can also assume access to a dataset of input-output sequence pairs $(X,Y)$.
-If not given, such a dataset can be easily generated by sampling output sequences from the teacher, that is $ \{(x, y) \ \mathrm{s.t.} \, x \in X, y \sim p_T(\cdot|x)\}$.
+If not given, such a dataset can be generated by sampling sequences from the teacher.
 For a divergence $\D$, we define the discrepancy between token-level distributions of $p_T$ and $p_S$ as